ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 `bitbucket <https://bitbucket.org/ftrack/ftrack-python-api>`_.
 We welcome you to join us in the development and create pull requests and raise issues there.

-In the new API, we also follow the standard code style for Python, PEP-8.
+In the new API, we also follow the standard code style for Python, :term:`PEP-8`.
 This means that you will now find that methods and variables are written on  ``snake_case`` instead of ``camelCase``, amongst other things.
-We suggest you do the same in your scripts.

 Package name
 ============